-He is a theoretical physicist, whose approach to his research is characterized by actively seeking collaborations with experimentalists.
+He is a theoretical physicist, who actively seeks collaborations with experimentalists.

 Martijn has authored papers in the fields of optics and photonics, solid state physics, and acoustics, and these papers have appeared both in the physics and in the engineering literature.
-In optics he has worked on a variety of problems in the areas of nonlinear optics.
+In optics he has worked on a variety of problems in the areas of nonlinear optics and electromagnetism.

 The ACWA research will leverage on Martijn’s extensive experience in modelling composite systems.

 Chiara Neto is an Associate Professor and Australian Research Council Future Fellow in the School of Chemistry at the University of Sydney.

 Research in Chiara’s group focuses on investigating liquid/solid interfaces on the nanoscale.

 She has published over 75 articles in international peer-reviewed journals, and is well known for her work on interfacial slip and patterning of polymer films.

 Chiara is one of the Founding Directors and former President of the Australasian Colloids and Interface Society.